Slahuddin-Ch/patrol_robot/patrol_control_panel/Readme.md

+This web page can be used to stream live video from robot using webrtc and can also control the robot using rosbridge websocket.

->Steps
+>Steps To install
-1. Install nodejs and npm
+1. sudo apt-get install nodejs npm
-2. Enter Command "npm install" if everything succeeds
-3. Enter Command "node index.js"
+2. cd into the root of the patrol_control_panel directory
+2. npm install

+>Start App
+1. cd into the root of the patrol_control_panel directory
+2. node index.js
-4. Open your browser Enter Address "http://localhost:5000/"
+3. Open your browser Enter Address "http://localhost:5000/"